2019 Chennai water crisis

 The 2019 Chennai water crisis was a water crisis occurring in India, most notably in the coastal city of Chennai in Tamil Nadu.
-On 19 June 2019, Chennai city officials declared that "Day Zero", or the day when almost no water is left, had been reached, as all the four main reservoirs supplying water to the city had run dry.
-Two years of deficient monsoon rainfall, particularly in late 2017 and throughout much of 2018 had led to this crisis.
+On 19 June 2019, Chennai city officials declared that "Day Zero", or the day when almost no water was left, had been reached, as all the four main reservoirs supplying water to the city had run dry.
+Two years of deficient monsoon rainfall, particularly in late 2017 and throughout much of 2018, had led to this crisis.
+On this day, the 11.2 million people of Chennai went without any drinking water.

-Because tap water has stopped running, some families have been relying on alternative water sources such as distant, unreliable public water pumps, and costly private water tankers.
+Because tap water has stopped running, some families relied on alternative water sources such as distant, unreliable public water pumps, and costly private water tankers.